You have an important meeting with your boss today to discuss your job performance.

 Clients struggling with anxiety should consider which form of exposure therapy might work as the best anxiety therapy for them.

-Further, exposure therapy is meant not only to help us lose anxiety or fear, but it can also help us gain a sense of self-efficacy and mastery in conquering our fears.
-It can open doors leading you to new experiences, even if it might be something as simple as an elevator door or a meeting room door.
+Further, exposure therapy is meant to help us not only lose anxiety or fear, but also gain a sense of self-efficacy and mastery in conquering our fears.
+It can open doors leading you to new experiences, even if it might be as simple as into an elevator or meeting room.

 Life is for living, don’t let fears, doors or spiders hold you back.